 Key Takeaways

-• Prioritize simple monthly check-ins: Regularly changing your air filter and clearing debris from your outdoor unit are two of the easiest ways to improve your AC's performance and prevent unnecessary strain on the system.
+- Prioritize simple monthly check-ins: Regularly changing your air filter and clearing debris from your outdoor unit are two of the easiest ways to improve your AC's performance and prevent unnecessary strain on the system.

-• Invest in one professional tune-up each spring: An annual service call is your best defense against summer breakdowns.
+- Invest in one professional tune-up each spring: An annual service call is your best defense against summer breakdowns.
 A technician can address small problems before they become expensive repairs, ensuring your system runs efficiently when you need it most.

-• Trust your senses and act on warning signs: If your AC starts making strange noises, gives off unusual smells, or struggles to cool your home, don't wait.
+- Trust your senses and act on warning signs: If your AC starts making strange noises, gives off unusual smells, or struggles to cool your home, don't wait.
 These are clear signals that it's time to call a professional for a safe and accurate diagnosis.

 Keeping your air conditioner running smoothly is key to surviving a Texas summer.
 A little bit of regular maintenance goes a long way in preventing unexpected breakdowns and keeping your energy bills in check.
 Think of it as a simple to-do list that helps your system work smarter, not harder.
 Following this checklist can help you catch small issues before they become big, expensive problems.
 Here are the essential tasks you can tackle to keep your home cool and comfortable all season long.

-Keep Your Air Filters Fresh
+Check and Clean Your Air Filters

 This is one of the easiest and most important things you can do for your AC.
 A dirty, clogged air filter forces your system to work much harder to pull in air, which wastes energy and puts extra strain on the components.
 You should plan to check your filter every month and replace it at least every three months.
 A fresh filter not only helps your AC run more efficiently but also improves your home’s indoor air quality by trapping dust, pollen, and other particles.
 It’s a small step that makes a huge difference in both performance and comfort.

-Clean the Outdoor Unit
+Clear Debris from the Outdoor Unit

 Your outdoor unit, or condenser, needs room to breathe.
 Over time, leaves, grass clippings, and dirt can build up around it, blocking airflow and making it less effective at releasing heat.
 Make it a habit to walk around your unit and clear away any debris, ensuring there’s at least two feet of open space on all sides.
 Once a year, you can gently spray the outside of the unit with a garden hose to wash away any grime from the fins.
 This simple cleanup helps your system perform its best, especially when our air conditioning services are needed most during peak heat.

-Inspect the Evaporator Coils
+Take a Look at the Evaporator Coils

 While the condenser coil is outside, the evaporator coil is inside your home, working to absorb heat from the air.
 Just like the outdoor coil, it can get dirty over time, which hinders its ability to cool your home effectively.
 You can check the coil by looking through the access panel on your indoor unit.
 If you see a lot of dust or grime, it’s time for a cleaning.
 While some light dusting is manageable, a deep clean of the evaporator coil is often best left to a professional to avoid damaging the delicate fins.
 Keeping these coils clean is vital for efficient heat transfer.

-Clear the Condensate Drain
+Unclog the Condensate Drain Line

 Your AC doesn't just cool the air; it also removes humidity.
 That moisture collects and flows out through a condensate drain line.
 If this line gets clogged with algae or debris, the water can back up and cause damage to your home or shut down your system entirely.
 You can help prevent this by periodically checking the drain line for blockages.
 If you find a clog near the outlet, you may be able to clear it with a stiff wire.
 For more stubborn clogs or if you see any signs of water leakage, it’s a good idea to contact us for help.